 Employees are role models, and as such, they need to be pro-active in addressing instances of bullying and harassment.

 1. Definition of Bullying and Harassment: (Bullying defined)

-Workplace bullying is repeated and unreasonable behaviour directed towards a worker or a group of workers that creates a risk to health and safety.
+Workplace bullying is repeated and unreasonable behavior directed towards a worker or a group of workers that creates a risk to health and safety.

-Repeated behaviour is persistent and can involve a range of actions over time.
+Repeated behavior is persistent and can involve a range of actions over time.

 Unreasonable behaviour means actions that a reasonable person in the same circumstances would see as unreasonable.
 It includes victimising, humiliating, intimidating or threatening a person.